vNPro3s/ai_chatbots_jossis/pro_files/intro.md

 If semaphore is in green then GO
 ```

-It can be assumed that the semaphore is fully operational and defined with two states for pedestrians' movement regulation.
+It can be assumed that the semaphore is fully operational and defined by two states for pedestrian movement regulation.
 Now, the logic is:

 ```
 if a semaphore is in red, then STOP